insertinterestingnamehere/insertinterestingnamehere.github.io/posts/cython-collaboration.md

 The consensus on the syntax was to allow variadic template arguments to be used by simply adding an ellipsis where the C++ expression `typenames ...` would go.
 I also proposed allowing something like `types ...`, and that syntax may be adopted in the end anyway.
 I didn't get the time to add that feature, but at least the design ideas are there for someone to use later on.
 Currently, due to some incomplete type checking, variadic templated functions are already usable in Cython, but this is really a bug and not a feature.
+(EDIT: This is actually just a creative use of the fact that C variadic functions accept pretty much anything and is most certainly not a bug.)
 For example:

 ```C++